 While there are many fairs taking place in August (Alaska, Colorado, Idaho, Illinois, Indiana, Iowa, Kentucky, Maine, Maryland, Michigan, Minnesota, Missouri, Nebraska, New Jersey, New York, Ohio, Oregon, Pennsylvania, West Virginia, Wisconsin, Wyoming), many are scheduled later on for the fall so use this time instead to get on the list of vendors and plan your approach.

-9. Planning for Labor Day (last week of August)
+9. Plan for Labor Day

 Start gearing up for Labor Day toward the end of the month.
 Labor Day is a big end-of-summer holiday that many businesses take advantage of.
 It’s important to participate in the frenzy with sales during this time.
-Start marketing for your specific promotions in the end of August to increase excitement and ensure that everyone knows to support your business then.
+Start marketing for your specific promotions at the end of August to increase excitement and ensure that everyone knows to support your business then.

 It’s important to remember not to exclude parents in your marketing efforts.
 Although a new school year is a big and exciting change for children, their parents are affected in the change of schedule as well.
 Once kids are back in school, parents have more time for themselves during the day.
 Salons and spas can offer deals on beauty treatments parents might need after a long summer with the kids.
 Personal trainers or fitness centers can offer discount packages on their exercise services.
 Healthcare businesses, like dentists or nutritionists, can promote healthy lunch ideas.